Carbonaceous chondrite: Enantiomeric excesses observed in extraterrestrial amino acids

 More recently, amino acids from several carbonaceous chondrites have been identified with significant L-enantiomeric excesses.
-L-excesses from 3 – 15% in several non-protein α-dialkyl amino acids have been found in the Murchison and Murray meteorites.
+L-excesses from 3–15% in several non-protein α-dialkyl amino acids have been found in the Murchison and Murray meteorites.
 Their extraterrestrial origin is indicated by their absence in biological systems and significant heavy isotope enrichments in ^{13}C and deuterium compared to terrestrial values.
-Further characterization of L-isovaline excesses up to 20.5% in a range of carbonaceous chondrite groups have supported a hypothesis that increasing hydrothermal alteration of the host meteorite correlates with increasing observed L-enantiomeric excess.
+Further characterisation of L-isovaline excesses up to 20.5% in a range of carbonaceous chondrite groups have supported a hypothesis that increasing hydrothermal alteration of the host meteorite correlates with increasing observed L-enantiomeric excess.
 Large L-excesses for α-H amino acids have also been reported, but these are more problematic due to the potential for terrestrial contamination.
 The ungrouped C2 chondrite Tagish Lake has L-aspartic acid excesses up to ~60%, with carbon isotope measurements indicating an extraterrestrial origin due to significant enrichments in ^{13}C. In Tagish Lake, proteinogenic amino acids show both significant L-excesses, and racemic mixtures: glutamic acid, serine, and threonine were found to have ~50 – 99% L-excesses, while alanine was racemic.

-It has been proposed that extraterrestrial amino acid L-excesses observed in carbonaceous chondrites are a result of differences in the crystallization behaviour of the enantiomers.
-Circularly polarized ultraviolet light has been shown to generate L-excesses in crystallizing amino acids for experimental conditions mimicking alteration on asteroids, and this is thought to be the dominant extraterrestrial source of chiral symmetry breaking (i.e., the favouring of one enantiomer over another).
+It has been proposed that extraterrestrial amino acid L-excesses observed in carbonaceous chondrites are a result of differences in the crystallisation behaviour of the enantiomers.
+Circularly polarised ultraviolet light has been shown to generate L-excesses in crystallising amino acids for experimental conditions mimicking alteration on asteroids, and this is thought to be the dominant extraterrestrial source of chiral symmetry breaking (i.e., the favouring of one enantiomer over another).
 It is notable that only excesses of the L-enantiomer have been observed in extraterrestrial amino acids, suggesting that the abiotic process responsible for enantiomeric enrichments may be the original source of the L-amino acid selectivity currently observed in terrestrial life.

 Implications for extraterrestrial biosignatures

 NASA have proposed a "Ladder of Life Detection" threshold of >20% enantiomeric excess in amino acids to distinguish extraterrestrial biosignatures.
 But, as previously mentioned, recent studies of carbonaceous chondrites and complementary experimental investigations have demonstrated that even larger enantiomeric excesses may be produced by abiotic pathways.
-To identify chiral asymmetry (enantiomeric excess) of biological origin, Glavin et al. (2020) emphasize three criteria that must be met: chiral asymmetry, light ^{13}C isotopic composition, and simplified distribution of structural isomers.
+To identify chiral asymmetry (enantiomeric excess) of biological origin, Glavin et al. (2020) emphasise three criteria that must be met: chiral asymmetry, light ^{13}C isotopic composition, and simplified distribution of structural isomers.
 If a distribution of amino acids in an extraterrestrial sample is found to be chirally asymmetric, display structural isomeric preference, and carry ^{13}C, ^{15}N, and D depletions relative to associated inorganic material, a compelling case may be made for its biological origin.
 With the current interest in sample return missions from carbonaceous asteroids (e.g., OSIRIS-REx) and Mars headed by NASA and other space agencies, the subsequent analysis of returned samples devoid of terrestrial contamination will provide the best opportunity to discover potential biosignatures in the Solar System.